Political positions of Cory Booker: Israel

+Booker has described himself as "a supporter of Israel well before I was in the United States Senate".
+He has quoted the Bible (Psalm 137:5): 'If I forget thee, O Israel, may I cut off my right hand'.
 According to Booker's campaign website, he is a strong advocate for the state of Israel and supports a two state solution to the Israeli–Palestinian conflict.
 However he stated certain conditions must remain non-negotiable, such as Israel's right to exist as a secure Jewish state free from terrorism.
 Booker cosponsored a bill that would prohibit U.S. companies from joining the movement for boycott, divestment, and sanctions against Israel.

+In 2019 he told an American Israel Public Affairs Committee (AIPAC) audience that "We need leadership in both parties that is about uniting Americans around a common cause.
+And what greater tradition has there been in America, going back to the founding of Israel that we have common cause with the state of Israel.
+We have a common cause, and they are our allies".
+He has received approximately $800,000 from AIPAC, and has claimed that he had been attending AIPAC conferences "well before I knew that one day I would be [a Senator]".
+In 2019 Booker said that he and the president of AIPAC "talk often" and "text message back and forth like teenagers".

-Booker supported a resolution celebrating the 50th anniversary of the reunification of Jerusalem.
+Booker supported a resolution celebrating the 50th anniversary of the Israeli annexation of East Jerusalem.

 In February 2019, Booker voted against pro-Israel Anti-Boycott Act, which would make it illegal for U.S. companies to engage in boycotts against Israel and Israeli settlements in the West Bank.

+On April 3, 2025, two days after his marathon speech on the Senate floor, Booker voted against a Bernie Sanders-backed legislation which would have cancelled $8.8 billion in new arms sales to Israel during its war on Gaza.
+Booker has consistently voted in favor of arms sales to Israel.

 Russia

-In February 2017, Booker was one of eleven senators to sign a letter to United States Attorney General Jeff Sessions expressing their concern "about credible allegations that the Trump campaign, transition team, and Administration has colluded with the Russian government, including most recently the events leading to the resignation of Lieutenant General Michael Flynn as National Security Adviser."
+In February 2017, Booker was one of 11 senators to sign a letter to U.S. Attorney General Jeff Sessions expressing their concern "about credible allegations that the Trump campaign, transition team, and Administration has colluded with the Russian government, including most recently the events leading to the resignation of Lieutenant General Michael Flynn as National Security Adviser."
 The senators requested the creation of "an independent Special Counsel to investigate collusion with the Russian government by General Flynn and other Trump campaign, transition and Administrative officials" in order to maintain "the confidence, credibility and impartiality of the Department of Justice".